Diamonds for You

 It had been three years since he'd last seen the witch.
 Before, she'd been one of his N.E.W.T. students in his seventh-year Ancient Runes class.
 She had always been quick as a whip, smarter than her fellow Ravenclaws.
 It was probably why she got the top marks in all of her classes—Transfiguration, Charms, Potions, Herbology, Ancient Runes.
 Even Pansy's class, Defense Against the Dark Arts, was easy for her, when it was taught by both Pansy and whenever Harry Potter would stop by to guest-lecture.

 Blaise hated to admit that Victoire Weasley was stunning, and not just for her looks.
-It killed him to admit to any female with the surname "Weasley" was beautiful, but Victoire was truly a cut above the rest.
+It killed him to admit that any female with the surname "Weasley" was beautiful, but Victoire was truly a cut above the rest.
 He suspected that it was there that his logic began to stand open-ended.

 All he'd remembered from her school years was…well, everything that seemed to make up Victoire.
 She was perfect.
 But then he changed his mind when he came across her one evening.

 He'd been walking along the edge of the Black Lake, restoring his energy from a day of hard work.
-School was in session and the students were as annoying as ever.
-Unfortunately, he'd have to wait a while yet for some alone time with Pansy; his wife was busy serving two Gryffindors detention (something at which the old Slytherin in him still delighted).
+School was in session, and the students were as annoying as ever.
+Unfortunately, he'd have to wait a while yet for some alone time with Pansy; his wife was busy serving two Gryffindors detention, something at which the old Slytherin in him still delighted.
 But he had free time, so he sought peace and quiet.

 What he got was a scene before him.

-A witch sat on the edge of the docks, dangling her legs over despite being up to high to touch the water.
+A witch sat on the edge of the docks, dangling her legs over despite being up too high to touch the water.
 Her back was to him from the direction Blaise came, but the outline of her silhouette was silvery and fine from the weak moonlight.